How to defend yourself against online scams

 If there aren't any notifications, status messages or evidence suggesting that the email might have been sent, it is definitely a phishing attempt.

-Check aruba's "announcements" page
+Check Aruba’s announcements page

 Check an email

-Report new suspicious messages
+Report a suspicious email

 Report an email